AdriMontes0146/AdriMontes0146/README.md

 - 👋 Hi, I’m @AdriMontes0146
 - 👀 I’m interested in learn to code
-- 🌱 I’m currently learning luar
+- 🌱 I’m currently learning lua

 <!---
 AdriMontes0146/AdriMontes0146 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.